 III.
 Review and Evaluation

-In accordance with the Growth Management Act, King County and its cities will work together to employ an established review and evaluation program through the King County Benchmark Program, as provided by the King County Countywide Planning Policies.
-The purpose of the program is to determine whether the county and its cities are achieving urban densities within urban growth areas by comparing growth and development assumptions, targets, and objectives contained in the Countywide Planning Policies and the county and city comprehensive plans with actual growth and development in the county and cities.
+In accordance with the Growth Management Act, King County and its cities will work together to employ an established review and evaluation program ((through the King County Benchmark Program)), as provided by the King County Countywide Planning Policies.
+The purpose of the program ((is)) will be to determine whether the county and its cities are achieving urban densities within urban growth areas by comparing growth and development assumptions, targets, and objectives contained in the Countywide Planning Policies and the county and city comprehensive plans with actual growth and development in the county and cities.

-In partnership with the King County Growth Report, the King County Buildable Lands Report and supplementary monitoring of the King County Comprehensive Plan, the King County Benchmark Program collects and reviews information relating to and including, but not limited to, the following:
+In partnership with the King County Growth Report, the King County Buildable Lands Report and supplementary monitoring of the King County Comprehensive Plan, the ((King County Benchmark Program collects and reviews)) County and its cities will review information relating to and including, but not limited to, the following:

 Urban densities;